M (SEPTA Metro): Service

 The fare for a single ride as of September 2025 is $2.90 on all payment methods, including cash, contactless payments, or the Travel Wallet feature on a SEPTA Key card.
-Until September 1, 2014, the line used a "pay-as-you-exit" fare collection system on trains towards 69th Street Transportation Center.
+Until September 1, 2014, the line used a "pay-as-you-exit" fare collection system on trains towards 69th Street Transit Center.
 As part of a general change on several routes approaching 69th Street, passengers now pay onboard upon entering the train.
-Starting February 22, 2021, fares at 69th Street Transportation Center and Norristown Transportation Center are collected from station turnstiles at all times.
+Starting February 22, 2021, fares at 69th Street Transit Center and Norristown Transit Center are collected from station turnstiles at all times.

 The service runs seven days a week from 5 AM to 2 AM.
 Local trains from 69th Street to Norristown stop at all 22 stations, and the trip lasts approximately 30 minutes.
 Occasionally, local trains may run only between 69th Street and Bryn Mawr, stopping at ten stations, or 69th Street and Hughes Park, stopping at 18 stations.

-Before 2019 during weekday peak periods (6:00–9:00 AM, 2:15–6:45 PM), the then-Norristown High Speed Line featured express and limited services, which stop only at select stations, therefore decreasing travel time between 69th Street and Norristown.
-Norristown Express service, denoted by red destination signs, travels between 69th Street and Norristown in approximately 22 minutes, stopping at only 16 stations.
-Norristown Limited service, denoted by blue destination signs, travels between 69th Street and Norristown in approximately 26 minutes and stops at 8 stations.
-All trains share the same two tracks, so a limited leaving Norristown, for example, will be immediately followed by a local, which stops at more stations, and therefore is spaced farther from the previous train.
-The next limited will catch up with it.
-Similarly, a local may leave Bryn Mawr right after an express stops there, and get to 69th Street just before the next express or limited catches up with it.
+Before 2019, during weekday peak periods (6:00–9:00 AM, 2:15–6:45 PM), the line featured express and limited services, which stopped only at select stations, therefore decreasing travel time between 69th Street and Norristown.
+Norristown Express service, denoted by red destination signs, traveled between 69th Street and Norristown in approximately 22 minutes, stopping at only 16 stations.
+Norristown Limited service, denoted by blue destination signs, traveled between 69th Street and Norristown in approximately 26 minutes and stopped at 8 stations.
+All trains shared the same two tracks, so a limited leaving Norristown, for example, would be immediately followed by a local, which stopped at more stations, and therefore was spaced farther from the previous train.
+The next limited would catch up with it.
+Similarly, a local may leave Bryn Mawr right after an express stopped there, and get to 69th Street just before the next express or limited caught up with it.

 A former Hughes Park Express service, which was denoted by green destination signs, traveled nonstop from 69th Street to Beechwood–Brookline and made all stops from there to Hughes Park in approximately 22 minutes.

+Prior to December 2020, boarding passengers at non-terminal stops on the train would have to press a button on the platform, which turns on a light that tells the operator to stop at the station.
+After December 7, 2020, the passenger advance lights were discontinued.
+Trains would now only stop at stations with physically visible passengers.
+Passengers on the M use request buttons to signal alighting.